polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 this last step opened the floodgates here yielding a 10x improvement and getting us to 23 GFLOPS.

-A code is only as fast as its weakest link.
-While the cache tiling really optimized reuse for the LHS and RHS, the strategy used by OpenBLAS and BLIS exploits reuse for the output matrix only in registers (not in L1 nor L2).
-As such, without unroll-and-jam aka register tiling, brakes had been applied.
-So, this last step opened the floodgates here yielding a 10x improvement and getting us to 23 GFLOPS.

 Let us go back a step and check what would happen if we disabled packing while performing unroll-and-jam.
 ```shell